 Knowledge Communities are community spaces where knowledge is shared and produced in collaboration with others.

-Co-led by a Wake Forest University faculty member and a community leader, Knowledge Communities are framed around topics that are centrally important to both our city and the academic interests of WFU faculty: environmental justice, immigration/refugee resettlement, and education.
+Co-led by a Wake Forest University faculty member and a community leader, Knowledge Communities are framed around topics that are centrally important to both our city and the academic interests of WFU faculty: environmental justice and education.
 These communities are funded in part by the Andrew W. Mellon Foundation.
 Events are free and open to the public.

 Current Knowledge Communities